Module 2

 Elena Vasquez

 "Asked NovaTech Financial whether their thought leadership blog is AI-generated.
 Got a non-answer.
 Also: their chatbot gave a customer wrong fee information.
 Interesting pattern.
-Story coming Friday. @NovaTechFinancial"
+Story Friday. @NovaTechFinancial"

-Niamh (Thursday morning, 8:15 AM)
+Niamh (Thursday, 8:15 AM)

 Elena